Dexter is a pastor who enjoys reading and studying the Bible to inspire and empower others

 But toxic friends will always hide the truth; they won't tell you about the perils of making bad decisions.
 "And the serpent said unto the woman, Ye shall not surely die: For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil" Genesis 3:4-5.

-"As iron sharpens iron, so a friend sharpens a friend." ( Proverbs 27:17 New Living Translation)
+Proverbs 27:17 "As iron sharpens iron, so a friend sharpens a friend."

-"The righteous choose his friends carefully, but the way of the wicked leads them astray." ( Proverbs 12: 26 New International Version)
+Proverbs 12:26 "The righteous choose his friends carefully, but the way of the wicked leads them astray."

-"Do nothing out of selfish ambition or vain conceit.
-Rather, in humility, value others above yourselves." ( Philippians 2:3 New International Version)
+Philippians 2:3 "Do nothing out of selfish ambition or vain conceit.
+Rather, in humility, value others above yourselves."

 "And he said, I heard thy voice in the garden, and I was afraid because I was naked, and I hid.
 And he said, Who told thee that thou wast naked?
 Hast thou ate of the tree, whereof I commanded thee that thou shouldest not eat?"
 Genesis 3:10-11.